technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/emulator/settingup.md

 ## Importing the Emulator

-Please ensure that you have followed the steps from the previous "Getting Started" unit as this unit is a direct continuation of that material and requires that the camera package is downloaded and certain parameters are set in the Unity Editor.
+Please ensure that you have followed the steps from the previous "Getting Started" unit as this unit is a direct continuation of that material and requires that the camera package and emulator are downloaded and certain parameters are set in the Unity Editor.

 With the emulator package downloaded, you will now need to import it into your Unity project.
 To do so, go into the project window and go into your assets folder.
 Once there, right click and select ```Import Package > Custom Package```.
 Then, find the download location of the camera package in the File Explorer(Windows) or Finder(Mac) and select it.